 Access to clean water represents one of the main challenges faced by the population of Lima, Peru.
 The city's levels of humidity reach up to 98%.
 As a result, students came up with a crazy idea: create water out of thin air.
 In order to do so, they invented the water billboard.
 Its purpose is to absorb air humidity to provide clean drinking water to the people lacking such access.
 Today, this billboard produces over 90 liters of water every day, providing for 600,000 citizens.
 This case has been used multiple times to exemplify the concept of frugality.
 What are frugal innovations?

 The term "frugal" comes from the Hindi "jugaad", meaning "an improvised fix, a clever solution born in adversity and achieved by simple means".
 The economist Navi Radjou calls it a synonym for “doing more with less".

-The purpose of such innovations is therefore to provide higher standards of living while offering goods and services that are cheap, optimised, robust and environmentally friendly.
-As they mostly target consumers living under the poverty line – $1,25 a day – frugal innovations aim to provide access to basic needs.
+The purpose of such innovations is therefore to provide higher standards of living while offering goods and services that are cheap, optimized, robust and environmentally friendly.
+As they mostly target consumers living below the poverty line - $ 1,25 a day - frugal innovations aim to provide access to basic needs.

 The Art of Turning Adversity into Opportunity